Ashutosh-Rana/Ashutosh-Rana/README.md

-- 👋 Hi, I’m @Ashutosh-Rana
+- 👋 Hi, I’m **Ashutosh Rana**.
-- 👀 I’m interested in Flutter Development, Firebase and Competetive programming
+- 👀 I’m interested in Flutter Development, Firebase and Competetive programming.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Flutter.
-- 💞️ I’m looking to collaborate on any Flutter based projects
+- 💞️ I’m looking to collaborate on any Flutter based projects.
+- :computer: I'm currently a 2nd year student of IIIT Dharwad.
 - 📫 How to reach me : Email - ashutoshrana978@gmail.com

 <!---
 Ashutosh-Rana/Ashutosh-Rana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.